robzr/Rubot/README.md

 # InstantSlackBot
 Simple, extensible, multithreaded Slack Bot Ruby API
-- Lightweight and mostly transparent layer on top of Slack APIs
+- Lightweight and largely transparent layer on top of Slack APIs
 - Simple, intuitive and familiar Ruby API
 - Fully multithreaded for efficient and fast response
 - Supports multiple bots per instance
+- Each Bot is composed of one or more conditions and one action
-- Bot conditions are based on Strings, Regexps, Procs or Methods
+- Conditions can be Strings, Regexps, Procs or Methods
-- Bot actions are based on Strings, Procs or Methods
+- Actions are based on Strings, Procs or Methods
+- Inherit the Bot class for the most flexible Bot creation
+- Uses the Slack Web RPC API to post and transfer metadata
 - Uses the Slack RTM API to receive messages in realtime
-- Uses the Slack Web RPC API to post and transfer metadata
+- Optionally use the Slack RTM API to send messages with low latency

 <img src="https://raw.githubusercontent.com/robzr/instant-slack-bot/master/examples/pics/one_line_slack.png"